Advice and answers from the Teamdeck Team

 max(a,b,c, …) - Identify the maximum value of a list.
 This function will return the highest value from the provided items.

 median(a,b,c, …) - Calculate the median of a list with values.
-The median is a middle score for a set of data arranged in an ascending mode.
+The median is a middle score for a data set arranged in an ascending mode.
 It’s a good method of assessing the central tendency of your dataset because it’s not particularly affected by the outliers (e.g. items with extremely low or high values).

 min(a,b,c, …) - Identify the minimum value of a list.
 This function will return the lowest value from the provided items.